xmengkinaxis/CPP/System Design Interview Checklist.md

 Break it down, to the most important, minimal features for your system.

 ## 1.4 Design Considerations (no do, or assumption)
-No user authentication or authorization; both are already completed <br>
+* Security: No user authentication or authorization; both are already completed <br>
-get all or nothing, not a partial result;  <br>
+* Result: get all or nothing, not a partial result;  <br>
-fairness <br>
+* Fairness and ethical <br>
-put some restriction to stop system abuse, e.g. limit the size of text or image or video, or add a rate limiter (prevent abuse behavior, provide a fair and reasonable use of the resource's capacity when sharing among many users, control the cost of operations and avoid excess costs) <br>
+* Prevent abuse: put some restriction to stop system abuse,
+  * limit the size of text or image or video,
+  * add a rate limiter (prevent abuse behavior, provide a fair and reasonable use of the resource's capacity when sharing among many users, control the cost of operations and avoid excess costs) <br>
-assumption: surge in traffic <br>
+* assumption: surge in traffic <br>

 # 2. Capacity Estimation and Constraints: Traffic, Storage, Network/Bandwidth, Memory(cache) Estimation.
 The estimation will be helpful later when focusing on scaling, partitioning, load balancing, and caching <br>